Forming and Operating a Captive (16 hrs.)

 - Board reporting requirements

-Next Course begins in March 2014
+Next Course begins in Fall 2014

 In addition to self-paced reading and assignment work, students will be required to attend six webconference sessions and complete two weeks of follow up assignments.